-The Company's capital stock as of June 30, 2024, was \$222,658,717 compared to \$217,926,082 as of December 31st, 2023.
+The Company's capital stock as of September 30, 2024, was \$224,559,439 compared to \$217,926,082 as of December 31st, 2023.

-The variation is explained by the amortized cost of the debentures converted into common shares during the first half 2024 along with the fair value of the related conversion options initially recorded at inception totalling together \$4,193,007 and the issuance of shares to pay for the contingent consideration related to the Steelchain platform acquisition, up to September 30, 2023, totalling \$539,628.
+The variation is explained by the fair market value allocated to the common shares issued in connection with the non-brokered private placement financings that occurred on September 4, 2023 totalling \$520,128, the issuance of shares to pay for services provided by its vendor totalling \$1,100,000, the amortized cost of the debentures converted into common shares during the first three quarters of 2024 along with the fair value of the related conversion options initially recorded at inception totalling together \$4,473,601 and the issuance of shares to pay for the contingent consideration related to the Steelchain platform acquisition, up to September 30, 2023, totalling \$539,628.